 Department of East Asian Languages and Civilizations: East Asian studies faculty and subject language courses.

-Arthur M. Sackler Museum -- Asian Art Collection: strong East Asian art collection, including Korean paintings and ceramics.
+Harvard Art Museums -- Korean Art Collection: strong East Asian art collection, including Korean paintings and ceramics.
 Periodic Korea-related exhibitions and events.

 Committee on Regional Studies -- East Asia: Master's program in East Asian studies.